AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/ascd-58446-deleting-a-team-with-child-users-or-teams-via-graphql-gives-an-uninformative-error-message.md

 Deleting a team with child users or teams via GraphQL returns an uninformative error message inconsistent with the UI.

-## Preconditions:
+## Prerequisites:

-Installed B2B modules.
+Adobe Commerce B2B modules installed.

 <u>Steps to reproduce</u>: